Silver Criteria

 Retrieve an Out-of-Sight Named Item

 Handler to cue an item retrieval ("get me my blue bag”), dog leaves room and retrieves item to hand OR dog searches for hidden item within the same room and retrieves to hand.
+Item must differ from other tasks you have submitted (e.g. if you do shoe retrieves, please don't use a shoe for this task).

 Retrieve and Carry a Named Item for 3m